Sphereon-SDK/easy-blockchain-sdk/csharp-net35/docs/AllApi.md

 <a name="nextentrybyid"></a>
 # **NextEntryById**
-> AnchoredEntryResponse NextEntryById (string context, string chainId, string entryId, DateTime? currentAnchorTime = null)
+> AnchoredEntryResponse NextEntryById (string context, string chainId, string entryId)

 Get the entry after the supplied entry Id (the next) in the provided chain